Cries of London: Structure

 This song cycle consists of seven movements of unequal length and is scored for eight voices: two sopranos, two altos, two tenors and two basses.
 Except for the last movement, none of the sections are entitled.

 The text used in the pieces was taken by Berio as he walked around different markets in London.
 While some songs from the cycle are expected to resemble folk tunes, they are entirely Berio's creation, and are not necessarily meant to imitate folk music, but they are rather echoes of vendors' voices as they rebounded from the walls of the houses from old London.
 Movements I and V are an exact repetition, while movement IV also uses exactly the same words.

 Berio used some extended vocal techniques in this cycle, which include heavy breathing, humming and singing with the front teeth closed.
 According to Berio, Cries of London "can [...] be listened to as an exercise in musical characterization and dramatization".
-The singers are also expected to sing "instrumentally", without vibrato, although it calls for highly virtuosistic abilities from the performers.
+The singers are also expected to sing "instrumentally", without vibrato, although it calls for highly virtuosic abilities from the performers.